Morse boundaries of 3-manifold groups: Morseless stars and their Morse boundary

 \subsection{The combinatorial structure of the Morse boundary}

-Similarly as in \cite{graph_of_groups1} and \cite{martin2013hyperbolic} we describe Morse geodesics by how they travel in the Basse Serre tree, and if that travel is finite, what their tail in a vertex group is.
+Similarly as in \cite{graph_of_groups1} and \cite{martin2013hyperbolic} we describe Morse geodesics by how they travel in the Bass-Serre tree and, if they eventually stay in a vertex group, what their tail in this vertex group is.
 The discussion gets a bit more technical since the projection of a geodesic in $X$ to the Bass-Serre tree might not be a geodesic, even after reparametrization.
 This is a consequence of the edge group embeddings being quasi-isometries but not necessarily isometries.
-Thus to give a combinatorial description of equivalence classes of Morse geodesics in $X$ starting at $(1, 0)$ (which we will denote by just $1$), we first need to set up some notation.
+Thus to give a combinatorial description of equivalence classes of Morse geodesics in $X$ starting at $e$, we first need to set up some notation.

 Let $\alpha$ be an edge of the Bass-Serre tree $T$.
-We say the edge $\alpha$ is \textbf{outgoing} if $d_T(1, \alpha^-)<d_T(1, \alpha^+)$.
+We say the edge $\alpha$ is \textbf{outgoing} if $d_T(G_0, \alpha^-)<d_T(G_0, \alpha^+)$.
 Denote by $T_\alpha$ the connected component of $T\setminus \{\alpha\}$ that contains $\alpha^+$.
 The edge $\alpha$ is outgoing if and only if $T_\alpha$ does not contain $G_0$.
 Define $T_{G_0}$ as $T$ and for every vertex $v\in V(T)- \{G_0\}$ define $T_v$ as $T_{\alpha}$, where $\alpha$ is the outgoing edge with $\alpha^+ = v$.

 With this definition, for two distinct outgoing edges $\alpha$ and $\beta$ we have that $T_\alpha$ and $T_\beta$ are either disjoint or one is contained in the other, where the latter happens if and only if one of the edges lies on the path from $G_0$ to the other edge.
 Similarly, for two distinct vertices $v$ and $w$, $T_v$ and $T_w$ are either disjoint or one is contained in the other.